 How to SCCM Driver Import

-Before importing the driver into SCCM, let’s download the required drivers from the vendor site and keep it into the package network location.
-When you download any drivers, you might have seen some of the driver paths was very long which will create a problem at the time of import.
+When you download any drivers, you might have seen some of the driver paths are very long, which will create a problem at the time of import.

 Download the Drivers